awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ## Database, Table, and Column Names<a name="schema-names"></a>

 When you create schema in AWS Glue to query in Athena, consider the following:
-+ A database name cannot be longer than 252 characters\.
++ A database name cannot be longer than 255 characters\.
 + A table name cannot be longer than 255 characters\.
-+ A column name cannot be longer than 128 characters\.
++ A column name cannot be longer than 255 characters\.
 + The only acceptable characters for database names, table names, and column names are lowercase letters, numbers, and the underscore character\.

+For more information, see [Databases](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-databases.html) and [Tables](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html) in the *AWS Glue Developer Guide*\.

-You can use the AWS Glue Catalog Manager to rename columns, but at this time table names and database names cannot be changed using the AWS Glue console\.
-To correct database names, you need to create a new database and copy tables to it \(in other words, copy the metadata to a new entity\)\.
+You can use the AWS Glue Catalog Manager to rename columns, but not table names or database names\.
+To change a database name, you must create a new database and copy tables from the old database to it \(in other words, copy the metadata to a new entity\)\.
 You can follow a similar process for tables\.
 You can use the AWS Glue SDK or AWS CLI to do this\.

 ## Using AWS Glue Crawlers<a name="schema-crawlers"></a>